 - Residence fees include housing and meal plan fees.

-Tuition and student fees will appear as 1 line item—referenced as your “2022W September Instalment”—in the Financial Summary section of your SSC (see the sample screenshot below).
+Tuition and student fees will appear as 1 line item—referenced as your “2023W September Instalment”—in the Financial Summary section of your SSC (see the sample screenshot below).
 Click on the line item and you can see the specific breakdown.
 Residence fees will appear as its own line item as well.

 If you use online banking to pay your tuition (as shown in this video tutorial), you’ll need to:

 - Check your Financial Summary section for your instalment amount (which includes tuition and student fees) and pay that amount to the UBC tuition account.

-- Then pay your residence fees (i.e. housing and meal plan fees) separately to Student Housing and Community Services (SHCS), i.e. outside the SSC.
+- Then pay your residence fees (i.e. housing and meal plan fees) separately to SHCS, i.e. outside the SSC.

 Pro tip: SHCS offers a host of payment methods, so be sure to check out your options in advance!

 If you’ve been awarded a UBC scholarship, bursary, or other type of award, you'll see the details in the SSC once it has been assigned.
-In some cases, when you receive funding after tuition is due, one portion of it will be applied automatically to next term’s tuition while the remaining will be deposited into your bank account.
+In some cases, if you receive funding after tuition is due, one portion of it will be applied automatically to next term’s tuition while the remaining will be deposited into your bank account.

-Be sure to read the confirmation of your award carefully as it outlines how the funds are applied to your account.
+Be sure to read the details about your award in the offer letter carefully as it outlines how the funds are applied to your account.
 Most UBC awards will be assigned mid-to-late August and will pay out to your account during the first week of classes in September.